How to Grow Garlic in Containers for Beginners

 A whole garlic head should be stored the same way but will last for a few months.
 You can also dehydrate your garlic for dried garlic that will last up to a year at room temperature in an airtight container.

-READ: How to Store Garlic
+Read our guide on How to Store Garlic for more tips.

 What Diseases and Pests to Watch For